Published on March 5th, 2013 | by Cryss

 Crysis 3 Review – The closest you’ll get to a Mass Effect FPS

-How much will you sacrifice?
+What will you sacrifice?

-Whilst far from the focal point, there’s a decent multiplayer offering to be found for those that polish off Prophet’s story.
-It’s a pretty standard fare with a perks/loud out system that could have been ripped from any first person shooter released in the last few years.
-There’s a decent variety of game modes that cater to a wide audience, but the true test for any multiplayer affair is time, leaving me wondering just how long the servers will remain busy for.
+There’s a decent multiplayer offering to be found for those that polish off Prophet’s story.
+It’s standard fare with a perks/loud out system that screams Call of Duty clone.
+There’s a decent variety of game modes that cater to a wide audience, but the true test for any multiplayer affair is time and despite being genuine fun, I do wonder how long the servers will remain active for.

 There’s something special about Crysis 3, excelling as a shooter and honing the tight controls the series has been known for.
 Regaling us with a story of loss and sacrifice, a tale about a man willing to put everything on the line.
 The outstanding visuals coupled with the minimalistic soundtrack craft a desolate world, but one worth saving.
 Crysis 3 has set the bar for what this generation could do, challenging the PlayStation 4 and Nextbox to match it.